wayland-protocols 1.21 release

 • primary-selection - by analogy with X11, it provides the primary clipboard (primary selection), the insertion of information from which is usually done with the middle mouse button;

-• linux-explicit-synchronization is a Linux-specific mechanism for synchronizing buffers in relation to a surface.
+• linux-explicit-synchronization - specific to Linux mechanism for synchronizing buffers in relation to the surface.

 • xdg-activation - allows you to transfer focus between different first-level surfaces (for example, using xdg-activation, one application can switch focus to another).